 Though there were fewer proposals submitted we’ve been able to observe a clear increase in the quality of submissions.
 Close to 9.5% of all ITN proposals submitted in 2019 received an evaluation of 95 points or higher and over 28% were over 90 points, from a possible 100.
 Last year only 7.4% achieved 95 or more points and 25.7% more than 90.
 Last year only one single proposal achieved a perfect score of 100 points, whereas four proposals could share this honour in 2019.

-With the Economic Sciences (ECO) a new scientific panel was introduced in MSCA-ITN-2019 and alongside the Mathematics (MAT) panel it is the only one where a score lower than 90 points still accounted for a proposal being successfully evaluated.
+The Mathematics (MAT) panel it is the only one where a score lower than 90 points still accounted for a proposal being successfully evaluated.
 Proposals with a score of 86 points were within the funding range on the ECO panel and proposals with a score of 88 points for the MAT panel.
-However the two panels also had the fewest number of submissions of all European Training Networks (ETN) panels with only 16 proposals being submitted to each.
+However, the two panels also had the fewest number of submissions of all European Training Networks (ETN) panels with only 16 proposals being submitted to each.
 The toughest panels are Environment and Geo-Sciences (ENV), Chemistry (CHE) and Social Sciences and Humanities (SOC) with the former requiring a minimum of 96 points and the latter two each 95 points.
 Interestingly this was also observed last year.

 MSCA-ITN-2020 and accelopment

 And so it’s almost upon us, the final ITN submission under the Horizon 2020 framework programme.
 The indicative budget of €525 million would be another significant increase in the available budget.
 The increase would be almost double of what we’ve been promised this year.
 With the trend of decreasing submissions, this might be it, the best opportunity to submit an ITN proposal writers have had in many years.